Research and reports

 Here are some of the main points you could include:

 Your company’s social media policy should be clear, concise, and easy to read.
-Download our free, customisable template for a social media policy example.

 When you’re putting the policy together, make sure you get input from employees across the business, including those with expertise in social media and legal matters.

 Once the policy is ready, share it with your employees and make sure they can access it easily.

 It’s important to review your social media policy regularly, taking into account new platforms and security risks, as well as the growth of your business.

 As well as using social media to promote their brand, many small businesses now use it to sell their products and services directly to customers.